-Also note that in order to ensure sensible memory splits across Pi models, the RetroPie Pi image uses the
+In order to ensure sensible memory splits across older Pi models, the RetroPie Pi image uses the

 gpu_mem_1024 overrides, which apply to Pis with that amount of memory (for example, the Pi 2 has 1024MB memory, so will use the